 The Touchstone Energy Cooperatives of Iowa are driven by our commitment to community.
-We launched a new contest in the summer of 2021 to celebrate Iowa's local volunteers!
+We launched this contest in the summer of 2021 to celebrate Iowa's local volunteers!

-Our Shine the Light contest is an an opportunity for member-consumers and employees of Iowa’s locally owned electric cooperatives to nominate someone who's making a positive difference in their community.
+Our Shine the Light contest is an an opportunity for member-consumers and employees of Iowa’s locally owned electric cooperatives to nominate volunteers who are making a positive difference in their community.

-The Iowa volunteer you nominate in June 2022 could be one of three winners who will each receive a $1,500 donation for their charity or community organization.
-Additionally, the three winners will be featured in the September issue of Living with Energy in Iowa magazine.
+The Iowa volunteer you nominate in June could be one of three winners who will each receive a $3,000 donation for their local charity or community organization.
+Additionally, the three winners will be featured in the September issue of Iowa Electric Cooperative Living magazine.